 Q: What is a mediator?

 A: A mediator is a neutral third-party who is trained to assist the parties in facilitating a resolution of their dispute.
-The mediator is often a lawyer but legal training is not required.
+The mediator is often a lawyer, but legal training is not required.
 A mediator can be designated by the court or selected by the parties.
 Unlike an arbitrator, a mediator does not have the authority to render a decision or issue an award.

 Q: What is the difference between mediation and arbitration?

 A: A decision is reached by the arbitrator after a hearing and the decision or award is binding on the parties.
 There is no hearing or award in mediation.
-Mediation is instead an informal process of meetings with the mediator and the other party(ies) in an effort to assist the parties in reaching a settlement.
+Mediation is instead an informal process of meetings with the mediator and the other party(ies) to assist the parties in reaching a settlement.
 Mediation is not binding and either party can withdraw from the process at any time.